appfigures/jsx-html-class/README.md

 > Warning: Unknown DOM property class.
 Did you mean className?

-However, considering we are already transpiling this code with [Babel](https://babeljs.io/), why not just convert `class` to `className` with [Babel](https://babeljs.io/) and never think about this again?
+However, considering we are already transpiling this code with [Babel](https://babeljs.io/), why not just convert `class` to `className` and never think about this again?

 This is especially useful if you are lucky enough to have designers writing JSX or you often copy & paste HTML into your React components.